When nature lives nearer, we all live better

 We all want to see greener, healthier, more resilient and prosperous towns and cities.

-From local government to business; from public health to planning; and from volunteers to philanthropists everyone has a part to play.
+Whether you’re from local government or business, public health or planning, a volunteer or a philanthropist, everyone has a part to play.
 By coming together to share ideas and innovate, forge new partnerships, develop ambitious plans, and attract new investment, we can all contribute.

-Find out about the support on offer and how you can be a part of it.
+Find out about the support on offer and how you can participate.

 Schoolchildren working in a garden with spades on a vegetable patch.